linyuxuanlin/Wiki_MkDocs/docs/zh/ADC-Static_Parameters.md

----
-id: ADC-Static_Parameters
-title: ADC - Static Parameters
+# ADC - Static Parameters
----

 Analog to Digital Converter (ADC) is a device to converts analog signals into a sequence of digital data.